I need human help to enter verification code (office hours only)

 When you arrive...

-What About Hebrew ...
 Our siddurim (prayer books) are found in the seat pocket in front of you.
 Every word in our prayer book, Mishkan T'filah, is translated and transliterated to assist those who are not familiar with Hebrew.
-Additionally, our Rabbi works hard to create worship services that are 50% Hebrew and 50% English and easy to follow along to keep our worship accessible to all.
-Page numbers to reference during the service are located in the upper left corner of the slides to assist you in following along during the service.

-Healing Prayers ...
-During our Friday evening worship, Rabbi Olshein invites the congregation to include the names of their loved ones who are in need of a prayer for healing of the body, mind, or the spirit within our Mi Sheberach for healing.
+During our Friday evening worship, the congregation is invited to include the names of their loved ones who are in need of a prayer for healing of the body, mind, or the spirit within our Mi Sheberach for healing.
 Please feel free to share your loved one's name with our community during this time.
 If there is a friend or loved one that you would like to be added to the list, feel free to have them added by submitting the request here.

-After the service ...
 Please introduce yourself to some of our congregants.
 We have an amazing group of people in our community!
-And don't miss out on the opportunity to introduce yourself to Rabbi Olshein, as a recent transplant to Arizona, and Temple Emanuel, she knows how it feels to be the new face and loves to meet new people!
+And don't miss out on the opportunity to introduce yourself to our Interim Rabbi, Jonathan Biatch.

 Temple Emanuel of Tempe is the only Full-Service Reform Congregation in the Southeast Phoenix Valley.